«« How to Save Money on a Baby’s Nursery | How to Write and Self-Publish an eBook »»

-Life Insurance Investment strategies (including Whole Life, IUL’s, and Annuities)- Good investments.
+Life Insurance Investment strategies (including Whole Life, IUL’s, and Annuities)- Poor to Fair investments.
 There are caps and floors so you never lose your principal.
-Proven to grow each year.
 Typically there are long investment terms.
 Fees and taxes on the front end (the seeds) but non-taxable on the back end growth (the harvest).
 Some policies you can access the cash, others you can’t.
 They have low to medium profit margins.
 You don’t have to do anything to grow the money but the policies are transparent.
-If you are interested in this type of investment I used this company.
+Most policies are very expensive so beware of the monthly policy fees.

 Stock Market investing (buying and selling stocks)- Typically BAD.
 You can lose everything including your original principal.
 Although there are loose terms as far as length goes you never know whether to sell or not sell.
 You can make a good amount of profit but once profit and principal drop it can take years and years to remake those same earnings.
 The stock market is very difficult to predict, has a historically volatile track record, and is expensive: management fees, taxes on the back end, etc. There are professional stock investors that are filthy rich.
 They are very few and far between.
 If you have spent your a good portion of your life and pretty much every waking minute studying the market you may be profitable in it.

-CDs & Mutual funds- Fair.
+CDs & Mutual funds- Fair to Good.
 They have small profit margins but are fairly safe.
 Different investment lengths are available.
 Some tax benefits.